FangzhengZhang/Simple-Game-Server-Management-Tool/README.md

 3. It will print the server log into /tmp folder.
 4. It will check the server IP every hour.
 5. It will rotate the server log every day if its size is too big.
+6. It will check the server hardware usage and display in UI.